NYC Honorary Street Names

 Location:At the northeast corner of 132nd Street and Lenox Avenue

-Honoree: Geraldine Daniels (1938-2012) spent most of her life and career serving the Harlem community.
-She was a member of the New Era Democratic Club, executive member of the Martin Luther King Jr. Democratic Club of Central Harlem and later served as Assemblywoman representing the 70th Assembly District in Harlem for 12 years.
+Honoree: Geraldine Daniels (1938-2012) was a member of the New Era Democratic Club, executive member of the Martin Luther King Jr. Democratic Club, and later represented Harlem's 70th Assembly District for 12 years.
 During her tenure, she secured funding for Harlem schools, chaired the Sub-Committee on Preventative Health Care and ensured that Harlem Hospital received its own licensing.
 She was the first African-American woman to chair a standing committee in the Assembly and chair the Majority Steering Committee.
 These accomplishments made her the first African-American woman to be significantly incorporated into the Majority Leadership.
 She was also a member of the New York Branch NAACP, the National Association of Negro and Business Professional Women, and the Eastern Star Prince Hall Temple.
 (Perkins)

 Aux P.O.
 Eugene Marshalik Corner (Manhattan)